 Hail damage restoration is necessary but upgrading to a better product is even more important.

 Hail Damage to Asphalt Roofs

-In the U.S., around 80% of roofs are topped with asphalt shingles.
+In the U.S., around 80% of residential roofs are topped with asphalt shingles.
 They are cheap, quick to install, and for the most part they look pretty good on top of houses.
 The problem, however, is two-fold.
 Asphalt roofs will wear out over time, and they are susceptible to hail damage (as they get older, smaller, and smaller hail stones can damage them).

 Fortunately, there is a better way; instead of restoring your roof, improve it!